Recipe of the Week: Fizzing Whizbees

 Our latest featured Rosmerta’s Recipes submission depicts the texturally explosive Fizzing Whizbees.
-This recipe comes to us from Sierra, who routinely blogs and reviews at her site BookYum.
+This recipe comes to us from Sierra, who routinely blogs and reviews on her website, BookYum.
 Whether we have read The Prisoner of Azkaban or visited Honeydukes at Universal Studios, Fizzing Whizbees are one of those candies that have captivated us with its peculiar sounding name and hard to imagine physical description.
 Is it shaped like a bee?
-Or a frisbee perhaps?
+Or a frisbee, perhaps?

 After coming across both currently licensed versions, Sierra set out to create her own that matched the “massive sherbert ball” description it received in the novel.
 Quickly, she learned that this type of sherbert is actually a candy powder that creates a fizzing effect in your mouth.
 To get it to work for her recipe, Sierra explained:

 Sodium bicarbonate (baking soda) and citric acid (the main ingredient in Kool-Aid) make a fizzy reaction when you put them together, just like baking soda and vinegar.
 The reaction won’t happen unless the two get wet, so by using coconut oil to form the balls instead of water, you are saving the reaction for when you pop the candy in your mouth!